Sheep-y/Modnix/DESIGN_DOC.md

 For compatibility, mods must be loaded on or around the same time as PPML's injection point, unless they opt-in to load on startup.

 Most early loadings are done through async functions, which are difficult to patch with Harmony.
-To keep things simple, Cinemabrain.OnEnable is choosen.
+To keep things simple, Cinemabrain.OnEnable is chosen.
 The first call comes before first logo, and the second call is before the Hottest Year opening, roughly the same stage with PPML.
 Subsequence calls are ignored.